ADR 0017: Restrict Dataset to items with matching dimensionality#

 Proposed solution#

-We propose to restrict Dataset
+We propose to restrict Dataset to items with matching dimensionality.

-Each item of a dataset will retain a masks
+Each item of a dataset will retain a masks dictionary (no change).

 We can then think of Scipp providing a natural cascade of objects:

-Given a number of arrays that we would like to combine, if sizes
+Given a number of arrays that we would like to combine, if sizes and dtype are consistent use DataArray with an extra dimension.

-If only sizes
+If only sizes are consistent use Dataset.

-are not consistent use DataGroup
+If sizes are not consistent use DataGroup.

-, in particular for simple string-based column access and efficient addition of or removal of items.
+Note that there also other reasons for choosing Dataset over DataArray, in particular for simple string-based column access and efficient addition of or removal of items.

 Decision#

-will be restricted to items with matching dimensionality.
+Datasetwill be restricted to items with matching dimensionality.

 Consequences#